SergeDmi/ConfocalGN/README.md

 This code includes the librairies :
 - tiffread Copyright (C) 1999-2010 Francois Nedelec
-- Octave code (Copyright (C) 2006-2015 John W. Eaton), under GPL licence Code modified from Octave's :
+- Octave code (Copyright (C) 2006-2015 John W. Eaton), under GPL licence

+Code modified from Octave's :
-	> randg
+- randg
-	> gamrnd
+- gamrnd
 see tiffread.m ; octave_randg.m ; gamrnd_simpl.m for licencing information.

 This code was developped by Serge Dmitrieff in 2016 in EMBL. http://biophysics.fr

 # Changelog
-June 2016 : initial minimal version
+-June 2016 : initial minimal version
-July 2016 : correction of stacking
+-July 2016 : correction of stacking
-July 2016 : major overhaul for easier use, and usage of sample image
+-July 2016 : major overhaul for easier use, and usage of sample image